-However, as we approach the holiday season, at times the expectations and holiday tasks can create unwanted stress or anxiety.
+However, as we approach the holiday season, at times our expectations as well as tasks associated with the holidays, can create unwanted stress.
 Holidays aren’t always a perfect or easy time for everyone.
 Sometimes there can be grief, family conflicts, financial stress, or exhaustion involved in this season.
 That’s why when preparing for the holiday season, it would be beneficial to include planning for one’s mental well-being as well.

-Imagine making the same preparations and efforts for your mental health over the holidays as you make for other holiday preparations.
+Imagine making the same preparations and efforts for your mental health over the holidays as you make for other holiday preparation

 1. Make it as easy on yourself as possible.
 Evaluate the traditions you truly enjoy and try to change the ones that aren’t serving a fulfilling purpose to you or others anymore.
 What could be done instead and what new traditions could be more enjoyable?

 2. Delegate tasks and errands.
 Avoid taking all the responsibilities for yourself and delegate different tasks and errands to others if needed.
 Is gift-giving necessary or a wanted tradition?
 What are the ways to cut corners to decrease some stress and feel better?